Gravitational Force (Weight)

 Students may be surprised that the bottles with the least and most mass topple at the same time.
 Encourage them to think about the how the mass is distributed in the bottles.

-If students are unfamiliar with the idea of centre of gravity explain that it is the point on an object at which we can consider the gravity force to act.
-It is a sort of average position for the mass in the object.
 In the full and empty bottles the mass is distributed evenly and so the centre of gravity is at half way up the bottle.
 The half full bottle is different because it has an uneven distribution of mass and a lower centre of gravity.

-When the bottles are upright, the gravitational force acts downwards through the base of the bottle (the area which is in contact with the board).
+When the bottles are upright, the gravitational force acts downwards through the base of the bottle (the area that is in contact with the board).
 As the bottle is tilted, it will remain in contact with the board until the line of action of the gravitational force falls outside the base -at which point it will topple over and so will no longer be stable.
 The full and empty bottles topple first because they have a higher centre of gravity and so reach their tipping points first; the half full bottle is more stable because it has a low centre of gravity.

 This experiment was safety-checked in March 2020.